 The Faithful Action Council, formed in summer 2015, shares in supporting, guiding, and enabling our ministry of faithful action.
 Together with the Racial Justice Leadership Team, the Board of Trustees, the ministers, and the congregation, the Faithful Action Council sets the direction of the faithful action ministries of our church, balancing our efforts for systemic change and serving immediate needs.
 The Faithful Action Council ensures that our guiding principles of racial justice and faithful action guide all that we do.

-The council meets six times a year.
+The council meets monthly (except July and December) on the fourth Tuesday of the month.
 Meeting summaries can be found below, after each meeting takes place.

 September 29, 2015

 June 6, 2016